simonhxd/Fortnite-China-Archive/README.md

 |     18.30-CL-17882303     |       N/A    |       [Download](https://archive.org/details/18.30-cn.-7z)|

 # International 7.01
+(This is very scuffed and probably crashes alot.
+This is basically just a proof of concept)

 Prerequisites: 7.01-CL-4644078 China (v133) and a backend of your choice.

 Read the READ ME.txt file in the archive and follow the instructions.